 - Utilize a competitive application process to recruit and select participants, and rotate a wide range of artists in order to encourage the highest standards of creativity.

 The Art Works category provides support for projects that address the following outcomes (in bold below).
-You will be asked to indicate the outcome that is most relevant to your project in your application and on the application form (you also will be able to select a secondary outcome).
-Creation
+You will be asked to indicate the outcome that is most relevant to your project in your application and on the application form.

 - Stipends and living accommodations for professional artists where the primary purpose is to create new art.